 Kelly Clarkson’s “Because of You” contains a typical example.

 The song is in F minor, and then abruptly leaps to G minor.
 Harmonically, the modulation leaps out of nowhere.
 This kind of sudden move up a whole step or half step is a common device to increase the momentum in a song.
 (MTV once made a list of the “most epic key changes in pop music,” and many of them, including Whitney Houston’s version of “I Will Always Love You,” Michael Jackson’s “Man in the Mirror,” and Taylor Swift’s “Love Story,” were modulations of this type.
-Then’s there’s Beyoncé’s “Love on Top,” which features four modulations, all of them up a half step.)
+Then’s there’s Beyoncé’s “Love on Top,” which features four abrupt modulations, all of them up a half step.)

-This type of modulation can be effective, but to use it effectively, we should use repetition of other musical elements to offset the modulation’s absence of harmonic preparation.
+To write an effective abrupt modulation, we should use repetition of other musical elements to offset the modulation’s absence of harmonic preparation.
 In this case, Clarkson prepares us to hear the modulation with repetitions of the phrase “because of you,” with identical i-VI-VII chord progressions in both keys, and with the reentry of the drums and other instruments right at the point where the modulation occurs.
 Harmonically, the modulation springs out of nowhere, but other aspects of the music help prepare us for its arrival.

 An interesting variation on this type of modulation occurs in MGMT’s “The Youth.”